th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/pins.md

 ### Settings section for MQ connection type

 MQ pins transfer messages through RabbitMQ - queue manager used by th2.
 If `connection-type: mq` we can specify `settings` section.
-Under this section we can specify two settings that configure which strategy will be used while declaring queues in rabbitMq.
+Under this section we can specify two settings that configure which strategy will be used while declaring queues in RabbitMQ.
 - `storageOnDemand` (optional) - option which defines an overflow strategy which will be drop-head if set to `false`. *Default*: `true`.
 - `queueLength` (optional) - the length of the queue created by the operator. *Default*: 1000 msg.
   Important: `queueLength` isn't used if `storageOnDemand` is set to `true`.